 National Teen Driver Safety Week

 The National Highway Traffic Safety Administration (NHTSA) is getting ready to publicize their annual Teen Driver Safety Week campaign.
-This year, Teen Driver Safety Week will run from October 18th though the 24th.
+This year, Teen Driver Safety Week will run from October 18th through the 24th.
 Since traffic crashes are the leading cause of death for teens between the ages of 14 and 18 years old, the NHTSA is hoping to bring attention to teen driver safety and raise awareness about the issues facing teen drivers and passengers.
 During Teen Driver Safety Week, parents are also encouraged to talk to their children about the “Five to Drive” rules and staying safe behind the wheel.

 Teen Traffic Crash Statistics